gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note1.md.md

 ![router](../assets/img/networkFundamental/router4.png)

 Modern routers predominantly rely on the internet protocol to route the traffic across the network using many different types of routing protocols.
 Routers can also provide security.
-Embedded firewall and content filtering software provide an additional protection from unwanted content and malicious websites without affecting your online experience.
+Embedded firewall and content filtering software provide an additional protection from unwanted content and malicious websites without affecting the online experience.

 - **Firewalls** : Serve as security barriers between internal networks and the external world.
 They can monitor incoming and outgoing network traffic based upon predetermined security rules by using Access Control Lists(ACL).